TinLe/k8sdemo/GCP/README.md

 8. Customize your deployment.
-As of March 2019, you can deploy a cluster upto across 2 zones with 8GB of RAM per zone for a trial.
+As of March 2019, you can deploy a cluster across 2 zones with 8GB of RAM per zone for a trial.

 ![elastic cloud customize](images/k8s-16.png "elastic cloud customize")